peter0083/DeepDeco/README.md

 ## Run Inference

-1. in `ftdeepphoto/resizedPhotos`, put the content image
-2. setup your `awscli` credentials (required to download the dataset)
+1. setup your `awscli` credentials (required to download the dataset)
-3. run the following python script for style search
+2. run the following python script for style search

 ```bash
 python src/stylesearch/run_engine.py --input "text description of the style you want"
 ```

-4. Once the style image is generated, you can apply style transfer onto the sketch using the following script:
+3. Once the style image is generated, you can apply style transfer onto the sketch using the following script:

 ```bash
 python src/ftdeepphoto/run_fpst.py --in-path \